gnperdue/VimConfiguration/README.md

 Right now this is more of a "log of how I set this up" rather than a proper "readme" for users who check this module out to play with.

-First, I created a new repository on GitHub and checked in vimrc and the supporting shell scripts, then I added pathogen.vim.
+First, build vim 7.4 with python3 support.
+Then, after that I created a new repository on GitHub and checked in vimrc and the supporting shell scripts, then I added pathogen.vim.
 It is included from:

 * https://github.com/tpope/vim-pathogen